ravivyas84/go-blog/posts/data-from-different-perspectives.md

 ![](/assets/12309-1gfmkuqu1x2a15va1zu52lw.png)

 So what happened here?
-What we just saw was an example of Simpson’s Paradox, which states “a trend appears in different groups of data but disappears or reverses when these groups are combined”.
+What we just saw was an example of Simpson's Paradox, which states “a trend appears in different groups of data but disappears or reverses when these groups are combined".
 This does not mean we should not drill down, we just just be aware that their may be such discrepancies and more importantly not make any assumptions on the the data as a whole.

 * * *